getodk/docs/src/collect-settings.rst

 Admin Settings
 -----------------

+Admin settings control which settings and features are available to users of the app.

+Generally, admin settings are useful when you are managing devices that will be used by many enumerators, and you would like to limit the options available to those enumerators.

 .. note::

-  Admin settings can be **password protected**.
+  The Admin settings screen can be password protected.

   If you set an :guilabel:`Admin Password` in the Admin settings screen, you will need to re-enter that password to access Admin settings in the future.

 .. image:: /img/collect-settings/admin-settings.*
   :alt: Admin settings menu
   :class: device-screen-vertical

 .. _admin-security:

 Admin Security